Liquidators of failed Bear Stearns funds sue rating agencies

-NEW YORK, July 10 (Reuters) - The liquidators of two offshore Bear Stearns hedge funds have filed a $1.12 billion lawsuit accusing the major U.S. credit rating agencies of fraudulently issuing inflated ratings for securities that the funds owned.
+NEW YORK (Reuters) - The liquidators of two offshore Bear Stearns hedge funds have filed a $1.12 billion lawsuit accusing the major U.S. credit rating agencies of fraudulently issuing inflated ratings for securities that the funds owned.

 The lawsuit against McGraw Hill Financial Inc’s Standard & Poor‘s, Moody’s Corp’s Moody’s Investors Service and Fimalac SA’s Fitch Ratings was filed on Tuesday in a New York state court.